-6-E (2) Informing the Accused
+6-E (2) Informing the Accused Respondent

-In the conduct of the investigation, the Designated Investigator shall present the accused with sufficient information so that he or she can meaningfully respond.
-As required by government regulations, the complainant, the accused, and appropriate officials will be provided timely and equal access to any information that will be used during the investigation.
-In communications with the accused, the Designated Investigator will attempt to employ means of communication that preserve confidentiality.
-The accused shall participate in interviews as requested and may also respond in writing.
+In the conduct of the investigation, the Designated Investigator shall present the accusedrespondent with sufficient information so that he or she can meaningfully respond.
+As required by government regulations, the complainant, the accusedrespondent, and appropriate officials will be provided timely and equal access to any information that will be used during the investigation.
+In communications with the accusedrespondent, the Designated Investigator will attempt to employ means of communication that preserve confidentiality.
+The accusedrespondent shall participate in interviews as requested and may also respond in writing.